Amkor Technology (NASDAQ:AMKR) Issues Q3 2021 Earnings Guidance

-In other news, CFO Megan Faust sold 5,000 shares of the stock in a transaction on Thursday, July 15th.
-The stock was sold at an average price of $22.43, for a total transaction of $112,150.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Guillaume Marie Jean Rutten sold 15,000 shares of the stock in a transaction on Monday, May 17th.
-The shares were sold at an average price of $18.82, for a total value of $282,300.00.
-Following the transaction, the chief executive officer now directly owns 440,000 shares in the company, valued at $8,280,800.
+In related news, CEO Guillaume Marie Jean Rutten sold 15,000 shares of the company’s stock in a transaction on Monday, May 17th.
+The shares were sold at an average price of $18.82, for a total transaction of $282,300.00.
+Following the completion of the sale, the chief executive officer now directly owns 440,000 shares of the company’s stock, valued at approximately $8,280,800.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CFO Megan Faust sold 5,000 shares of the company’s stock in a transaction on Thursday, June 17th.
+The stock was sold at an average price of $23.56, for a total transaction of $117,800.00.
+Following the sale, the chief financial officer now directly owns 19,844 shares of the company’s stock, valued at $467,524.64.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 90,287 shares of company stock worth $2,013,537.
-Insiders own 58.90% of the company’s stock.
+Insiders sold a total of 105,287 shares of company stock valued at $2,382,387 over the last quarter.
+58.90% of the stock is currently owned by insiders.

 Amkor Technology Company Profile